USNavalResearchLaboratory/SCRaytrace/README.md

 ## Gererating the user manual
 The user manual is writen using Docbook.
 More details will follow here on how to edit and generate the manual.

-## To Do
-- Implement ray-tracing of data cube from predictive science
-- Implement SoloHI and WISPR projections
-- Implement a Python wrapper
-- Documentation for the F-Corona/VSF models
-- Generate pakage with cmake